Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

   NOTE: If she does not appear in either of these locations, try teleporting to the Grand Lift and riding it to the top again to trigger her spawn.
 - [x] Complete first part of Tanith's quest and she will move to a new room.
 Speak to her during her snake form to progress the questline.
   NOTE: Proceeding [Volcano Manor](https://eldenring.wiki.fextralife.com/Volcano+Manor) quests up to [Rykard](https://eldenring.wiki.fextralife.com/Rykard,+Lord+of+Blasphemy) makes this quest impossible to continue.
 (04-15)
-- [ ] Return to [Rya](https://eldenring.wiki.fextralife.com/Rya), where she hints of secret passage.
+- [x] Return to [Rya](https://eldenring.wiki.fextralife.com/Rya), where she hints of secret passage.
 Enter the illusory wall in the room right of hers and reach the grace in Prison Town Church.
 Return to [Zoraya](https://eldenring.wiki.fextralife.com/Zoraya) and tell her what you have seen to continue.
+(04-22)
   (OPTIONAL) Speak to Lady [Tanith](https://eldenring.wiki.fextralife.com/Tanith) and choose the "Zoraya's troubles" option.
-- [ ] Defeat [Godskin Noble](https://eldenring.wiki.fextralife.com/Godskin+Noble) in Temple of Eiglay to get the [Serpent's Amnion](https://eldenring.wiki.fextralife.com/Serpent's+Amnion).
+- [x] Defeat [Godskin Noble](https://eldenring.wiki.fextralife.com/Godskin+Noble) in Temple of Eiglay to get the [Serpent's Amnion](https://eldenring.wiki.fextralife.com/Serpent's+Amnion).
+(04-29)
-- [ ] Give the [Serpent's Amnion](https://eldenring.wiki.fextralife.com/Serpent's+Amnion) to Zoraya and she will disappear from the manor.
+- [x] Give the [Serpent's Amnion](https://eldenring.wiki.fextralife.com/Serpent's+Amnion) to Zoraya and she will disappear from the manor.
+(04-30)
   (OPTIONAL) Speaking to Lady [Tanith](https://eldenring.wiki.fextralife.com/Tanith) will have the new option "Zoraya's absence".
 She will give a [Tonic of Forgetfulness](https://eldenring.wiki.fextralife.com/Tonic+of+Forgetfulness) to give to the upset Zoraya.
+(04-30)
 - [ ] Zoraya has moved to the Legacy Dungeon's interior.
 If you have fully unlocked the area, you can reach it by taking the wooden elevator next to the Temple of Eiglay, getting off at a hidden doorway just below the lift's highest point, and heading straight through the rooms beyond until you jump across a lava floe.
   - [ ] if the elevator is not yet active, you can reach the lava floe (or unlock the elevator) by jumping off the balcony of the top floor of Temple of Eiglay.
   - [ ] you can also reach this room by taking the wooden elevator to the top, going straight ahead toward the man-serpent with the lava sword, and jumping out the windows on the left.